sonia-auv/documentation/docs/user/installation.md

 	sh sonia-install-1
 	# SYSTEM WILL REBOOT.
 AFTER IT, EXECUTE THE FOLLOWING :
 	sh sonia-install-2
+	# Then remove the two files
+	rm sonia-install-1 sonia-install-2

 That's it !
 You can now work with AUV7